bradhakr/CAE/README.md

  ## Step 4: Verify and Validate the configuration
   > Make sure the policies are validated with relevant configuration and amend changes to the JNDI configuration, transport ports as needed.

+### Note This repo post, demo policies and Blog only coveres the Subscriber PoV in handling the Shared Signal Event of CAE.